TradeTech Europe 2020

 STREAM A: Applying Smart Trade Analytics

-4:15 pm - 4:50 pm PANEL DEBATE: Evaluating the pros of cons of outsourcing technology when looking to maximise trading efficiency and desk performance- How to evaluate your company initiatives and what will work best for the whole organisation
+4:15 pm - 4:50 pm PANEL DEBATE: Evaluating the pros of cons of outsourcing technology when looking to maximise trading efficiency and desk performance

 - Integration challenges – how are current vendors helping with platform integration issues and legacy systems not talking to newer systems?